MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MultiAccount.md

 - Granting and removing account access by managing link requests
 - Other account management activities

-Conversely, if you give someone access to your account, that person—known as a direct manager—has full control to manage your account and your advertising.
+Conversely, if you give someone access to your account, that personâ€”known as a direct managerâ€”has full control to manage your account and your advertising.
 This includes the ability to take over billing as the bill-to customer responsible for billing and payments.
 Only one person can serve as the bill-to customer.

 Direct managers can grant and remove account access to other direct managers by managing link requests.
 This means that a direct manager has the power to remove existing direct managers or add new direct managers.
 However, a direct manager can't remove other users on the account they're linked to (such as Super Admins, Standard Users, Advertiser Campaign Managers, or Viewers who are managed by the account owner).